snowflakedb/snowflake-cli/CONTRIBUTING.md

 `cli_console` provides three methods:
 - `phase` for displaying unindented messages
 - `step` for displaying 2 spaces indented messages
-- `error` for displaying unindented messages
+- `warn` for displaying unindented messages

 All messaged are displayed with theirs own predefined styles.
 Styling is provided by rich.